OfficeDev/Office-365-Huddle-Templates/README.md

 Please download files in `/Files` folder to your computer.

+To learn more about the huddle solutions in Microsoft Teams and Microsoft O365, visit the [Microsoftdeveloper blog](https://dev.office.com/blogs/new-templates-to-create-huddle-solutions-in-microsoft-teams-and-office-365).

 ## Enable and Create Microsoft Teams

 ### Enable Microsoft Teams feature